syl20bnr/spacemacs-elpa-mirror/melpa/kanban-readme.txt

 |   |   |   |
 |   |   |   |
 #+TBLFM: @1$1='(kanban-headers)::@2$1..@>$>='(kanban-zero @# $# "TAG" '(list-of-files))

-"TAG" and the list of files are optional
+"TAG" and the list of files are optional.
+To get all tags, use "" or nil.
+To only show entries from the current file, use 'file instead of '(list-of-files).

 * Stateful Kanban: Use org-mode to retrieve tasks, but track their state in the Kanban board